bryceshirley/iris-gpubench/docs/collecting_results.md

 ## Formatted Results

 - **File:** `formatted_metrics.txt`
 - **Description:** A human-readable version of the `metrics.yml` file.
 Provides a tabular summary of GPU and carbon performance metrics, including benchmark image name, elapsed monitor time, energy consumption, carbon emissions, and detailed GPU performance data.
+The top row of the first table could also say "Benchmark Command Run", if container option isn't used.
 - **Example:**
 ```sh
 GPU and Carbon Performance Results